Zuescho/VenturePlan/README.md

 Please if you want to upload logs do it on discord!

 Contributors: TekGoNos, Zhavvorsa, Sehra, Ostjaevel, Ashmelev, Dphennessy, DepthNo7705, jscharnitzke, Gaboros

+# Installation

+You can use an addon manager like WoWUp.
+You only need to link the repo and it will install the latest release.

+You can also install manually by coping everything from the addon folder into \Interface\Addons\VenturePlan folder.